Backward Doubly SDEs and Semilinear Stochastic PDEs in a convex domain: Weak solution of semilinear SPDE in a convex domain

-where $(Y_{s}^{t,x},Z_{s}^{t,x},K_{s}^{t,x})_{t\leq s\leq T}$ is the solution of RBDSDE (\ref{rbsde1}).and satisfying the probabilistic interpretation \eqref{con-k}.\\ If $(\overline{u},\overline{\nu })$ is another solution of the reflected SPDE (\ref{OSPDE1}) such that $\overline{\nu }$ satisfies (\ref{con-k}) with some $ \overline{K}$ instead of $K$, where $\overline{K}$ is a continuous process, then $\overline{u}=u$ and $\overline{\nu }=\nu $.\\ In other words, there is a unique Randon regular measure with support $\{u\in\partial D\}$ which satisfies (\ref{con-k}). \end{Theorem} \begin{Remark} The expression (\ref{con-k}) gives us the probabilistic interpretation (Feymamn-Kac's formula) for the measure $\nu $ via the nondecreasing process $K^{t,x}$ of the RBDSDE.
+where $(Y_{s}^{t,x},Z_{s}^{t,x},K_{s}^{t,x})_{t\leq s\leq T}$ is the solution of RBDSDE (\ref{rbsde1}) and satisfying the probabilistic interpretation \eqref{con-k}.\\ If $(\overline{u},\overline{\nu })$ is another solution of the reflected SPDE (\ref{OSPDE1}) such that $\overline{\nu }$ satisfies (\ref{con-k}) with some $ \overline{K}$ instead of $K$, where $(\overline{K}_s^{t,x})_{t\leq s\leq T}$ is a continuous finite variation process for all $(t,x)$, then $\overline{u}=u$ and $\overline{\nu }=\nu $.\\ In other words, there is a unique Randon regular measure with support $\{u\in\partial D\}$ which satisfies (\ref{con-k}). \end{Theorem} \begin{Remark} The expression (\ref{con-k}) gives us the probabilistic interpretation (Feymamn-Kac's formula) for the measure $\nu $ via the nondecreasing process $K^{t,x}$ of the RBDSDE.
 This formula was first introduced in Bally et al. \cite{BCEF} (see also \cite{MX08}) in the context of obstacle problem for PDEs.
 Here we adapt this notion to the case of SPDEs in a convex domain. \end{Remark} We give now the following result which allows us to link in a natural way the solution of RSPDE with the associated RBDSDE.
-Roughly speaking, if we choose in the variational formulation \eqref{OPDE} the random test functions $\varphi_t(\cdot,\cdot)$, then we obtain the associated RBDSDE.
-This result plays the same role as It\^o's formula used in \cite{pp1994} to relate the solution of some semilinear RSPDEs with the associated RBDSDEs: \begin{Proposition} Let Assumptions \ref{assxi}-\ref{assint} hold and $u\in {\mathcal H_T}$ be a weak solution of the reflected SPDE (\ref{OSPDE1}) associated to $(\Phi,f,h)$, then for $s\in[t,T]$ and $\varphi\in C_c^{\infty}(\R^d)$,
+Roughly speaking, for each test function $ \varphi \in C_c^{\infty}(\R^d) $, the variational formulation \eqref{OPDE} written with the random test functions $\varphi_t(\cdot,\cdot)$ gives the RBDSDE integrated against the test function $ \varphi $ , this dictionary can be understood as the dual formulation of the variational equation for SPDE.
+Pardoux and Peng \cite{pp1994} have proved the probabilistic representation of classical solution $u$ for semilinear SPDE's via BDSDEs by using the classical Itô's formula for $u (s, X_{t,s} (x))$.
+However, since we consider Sobolev solutions for RSPDEs, the following proposition plays the rule of Itô's formula applied to the random test function $\varphi_t(s,x)$. \begin{Proposition} Let Assumptions \ref{assxi}-\ref{assint} hold and $(u,\nu)$ be a weak solution of the reflected SPDE (\ref{OSPDE1}) associated to $(\Phi,f,h)$, then for $s\in[t,T]$ and $\varphi\in C_c^{\infty}(\R^d)$,